Skip to navigation

 The exquisite Bay View Hotel in Puri, where I spent days exploring the depths of my soul while the giardia kicked in

-Eric and I rolled into Puri on the Calcutta train on the morning of Thursday 22nd January.
-The train journey was surprisingly tame: the Calcutta-Puri line is pretty efficient (we only arrived three hours late, not a bad trip) and the berths in the second-class sleeper were comfortable.
+Eric and I rolled into Puri on the Calcutta train on Thursday morning.
+The train journey was surprisingly tame; the Calcutta-Puri line is pretty efficient – we only arrived three hours late, not a bad trip – and the berths in the second-class sleeper were comfortable.
 Indian trains can be a real experience, but my first exposure to the system was easy and considerably less hassle than the train in Java.
-One girl had her pack stolen, but we'd been warned of a racket on the Puri Express, and I held tightly on to my bags until we were well into the journey, when I had time to chain them down.
-Theft isn't rife in India – not compared to places like Thailand – but it happens, especially on popular tourist routes.
+One girl had her pack stolen, but we'd been warned of a racket on the Puri Express, so I held tightly onto my bags until we were well into the journey, when I had time to chain them down.
+Theft isn't rife in India – not compared to more touristy places like Thailand – but it happens, especially on the more popular tourist routes.

 The main street in Puri